 Chiang Mai is home to two world class zoological parks.
 Between them, Chiang Mai Zoo and Aquarium and Chiang Mai Night Safari host 500-plus different species of creatures and all corners of the planet are represented.
 Visitors are provided with unique experiences at the two facilities.
 These include the rare chance of seeing Sichuan giant pandas, animal entertainment and seal shows, and taking a tram tour through authentic savannah safari and night hunter zones.

-The fabulous aquarium complex has a flagship underwater glass tunnel in which visitors are provided with the chance to get up close to diverse marine species.
+The fabulous aquarium complex at Chiang Mai Zoo has a flagship underwater glass tunnel in which visitors are provided with the chance to get up close to diverse marine species.
 Other bonus draws of the zoos in Chiang Mai are a snow dome and musical fountain shows.
 Chiang Mai Zoo and Aquarium is at the foot of the city’s Doi Suthep Mountain while Chiang Mai Night Safari is 10kms to the southwest.

 Last Updated: 06-12-2017

 Chiang Mai Aquarium, Night Safari and Zoo:

 Chiang Mai Aquarium | Chiang Mai Night Safari | Chiang Mai Zoo | Further Reading